panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 For example, `process.env.USER` contains the user name that executes the script.

-The environment variables are not available during runtime in a browser.
+The environment variables are not available at runtime in a browser.
 But modern bundlers like Vite and webpack can expose certain variables.

 For example, Vite exposes the current running mode of the application using `import.meta.env.MODE`.
 In webpack `EnvironmentPlugin` lets you expose the necessary variables.